Several farms with varied micro-climates

 Balance: A well balanced ‘sweet’ style olive oil.

-Commercial evaluation: A delicate to medium intensity Tuscan/Umbrian style extra virgin olive oil with sweet flavours benefitting Tuscan and Umbrian cuisine and confectionary.
-Excellent with tomato-based dishes, baking as well as a range of other cuisines of delicate to medium flavour intensity.
+Commercial evaluation: A medium intensity Tuscan/Umbrian style extra virgin olive oil with sweet flavours benefitting Tuscan and Umbrian cuisine and confectionary.
+It will work well with cuisine from those regions as well as other tomato-based dishes, baking, ragus and other cuisine of delicate to medium flavour intensity.
+The relative lack of bitterness may suit Asian palates.
+A blending oil to give fruitiness to those which will benefit from the addition.

-Possible markets: Restaurants presenting Northern Italian cuisine, bakers, consumers with Italian heritage, confectioners.
-The North American market with the consumers’ predisposition to Italian style olive oils and sweet food.
+Possible markets: Italian restaurants and food-chains, bakers, confectioners, consumers with Italian heritage.
+The North American market with the tariffs on Italianolive oils and a propensity for sweet food.
 A good ‘sweet’ extra virgin olive oil to include in an offering of a range of styles.

 Additional comments: A stand-alone and different extra virgin olive oil.